 2016 Preliminary Economic Assessment

-In January 2016, Plateau Energy Metals completed an updated PEA using the 2015 Resource Update.
+In January 2016, Plateau released an updated PEA, compiled by GBM Minerals, using the 2015 Resource Update.
 The strong PEA results further validate the merits of the company’s consolidation and organic growth strategy to control all defined uranium resources in Peru.

-More than 60 million pounds of production planned over 10 years.
+More than 60 million pounds of production are planned for over 10 years.

 Alex Holmes – CEO and Director

-Mr. Holmes has spent more than 15 years working in the mining industry.
+Alex Holmes has spent over 15 years working in the mining industry.
 Most recently, he was a partner and co-founder of Oxygen Capital Corp., leading business development activities for all affiliated companies, including True Gold Mining Inc. where he served as VP Business Development and co-founder.
-Alex played an instrumental role as part of the senior leadership team from initial asset acquisition in 2013, reserves and resources growth, advancing the project from Preliminary Economic Assessment to Feasibility Study, through project finance and ultimately gold production in early 2016.
-Over that period Alex and team raised in excess of $215 million to construct and operate True Gold’s Karma mine.
+He played an instrumental role as part of the senior leadership team from initial asset acquisition in 2013, reserves and resources growth, advancing the project from PEA to feasibility study, through project finance and ultimately gold production in early 2016.
+Over that period, Mr. Holmes and the team raised in excess of US$215 million to construct and operate True Gold’s Karma mine.
 Previously, he led the mining teams at two independent Canadian investment banks and raised capital for and advised on transactions for numerous companies.

-Laurence Stefan, M.Sc. & Ph.D. — President and Chief Operating Officer, Director
+Dr. Laurence Stefan, M.Sc., Ph.D. — President, COO and Director

 Ted O’Connor, P.Geo., M.Sc., B.Sc.— Director

 Ted O’Connor is a Professional Geoscientist with more than 22 years of experience, predominantly in the uranium exploration industry.
-He has spent the last 19 years with Cameco, one of the world’s largest uranium producers.
-Most recently he was a Director of Cameco’s Corporate Development group where he was responsible for evaluating, directing and exploring for uranium deposits throughout North America, Australia, South America and Africa.
-O’Connor successfully led new project generation from early exploration through to discovery on multiple unconformity uranium projects.
-He was also responsible for opportunity evaluation, acquisition and for managing Cameco’s exploration partnerships aimed at growing and diversifying Cameco’s exploration portfolio in new jurisdictions and other uranium model types.
-In addition to being a Director in Cameco’s Corporate Development group, O’Connor has also held director and executive positions in several of Cameco’s wholly owned subsidiaries working in Australia, North and South America and Europe.
-Prior to joining Cameco, O’Connor was an exploration field and underground mine geologist for major mining companies and junior explorers searching for gold, diamonds and base metals.
+Prior to joining Plateau Energy Metals in 2014, Mr. O’Connor was with Cameco, one of the world’s largest uranium producers, where he was Director of Corporate Development.
+In that role he was responsible for evaluating, directing and exploring for uranium deposits throughout North America, Australia, South America and Africa.
+Mr. O’Connor successfully led new project generation from early exploration through to discovery on multiple unconformity uranium projects.
+Prior to joining Cameco, Mr. O’Connor was an exploration field and underground mine geologist for major mining companies and junior explorers searching for gold, diamonds and base metals.